Duran914/test-framework/README.md

 select_option({"Size select":[".select-size", "large"]}, select_by="text")
 ```
 * Accepts two arguments of the following
-  * name of the select field as a key and a list of selector and option as values.
+  * name of the select field as a key and an array of selector and option as values.
   * select_by accepts a argument of text or value and will scrape the dom based that option; "value" is the default.

 #